-The 12 volt electric marine toilet comes with a compact white vitreous china bowl and is equipped with a dual function pump which eliminates having to mess with hand pumps and dry bowl valves.
-With the simple push of a single switch, the self-priming flush pump rinses the bowl.
+These heads are designed to use fresh water.
+The 12 volt electric marine toilet comes with a compact white vitreous china bowl and is equipped with a dual function pump which eliminates eliminates the need for hand pumps and dry bowl valves.
+With the push of a single switch, the self-priming flush pump rinses the bowl.